QMSTR/web/content/blog/qmstr-milestone-2-report.md

 banner = "img/blog/qmstr-ms-2-report-title.jpg"
 +++

-After another quarter of intense software development, We are proud to announce the availablility of Quartermaster v0.2.
+After another quarter of intense software development, we are proud to announce the availability of Quartermaster v0.2.
 Quartermaster is a toolchain that automates the analysis and documentation of Open Source license compliance.
-Software vendors - businesses as well as Open Source communities - deploy Quartermaster in their build pipelines to create compliance documentation while software package sare being created.
+Software vendors - businesses as well as Open Source communities - deploy Quartermaster in their build pipelines to create compliance documentation while software package share being created.
 With the new version, Quartermaster learns to ingest SPDX formatted source code manifests, adds a client library for developing analyzer or reporter modules in the Python programming